 Best in Show is a term widely recognized today, and the first honor of this title was bestowed in 1907.
 The lucky pup was a smooth fox terrier who won 3 years in a row, and this record stands unbeaten today.

 Best in Show winners today are media sensations, going on “tour” visiting celebrities, opening the market at the Stock Exchange, riding in parade floats and traveling the country meeting fans.
 One dog even threw out the first pitch at a Major League baseball game.

 The Best in Show accolades seem to miss some breeds, but there is always the possibility of history being made.
-There are 4 breeds who have never won a BIS designation include America’s favorite dog, the Labrador Retriever, as well as the Golden Retriever, Dachshund and chihuahua.
+There are 4 breeds that have never won a BIS designation: the Labrador Retriever (America’s favorite dog), Golden Retriever, Dachshund and Chihuahua.

 The show grew with technology and was first televised in 1948.
 The rise of the internet also paved the way for the first online broadcast of breed judging in 2005, and the videos were viewed in 140 countries around the world.

 As technology changes, so does the list of accepted breeds eligible for entry into the show.
 Regulations changed as the AKC went through revisions, and breeds continue to be added.